 - Choose a trigger source and trigger rate for acquisition.
 Typically, an external trigger is used, such as a signal from an encoder. - Set scan direction.
-Make sure the sensor array is perpendicular to the scan direction. - Use spatial correction when more than one array is used.
+Make sure the sensor array is perpendicular to the scan direction. - Use spatial correction when more than one array is used, e.g. TDI HDR mode.